fata-cmd/gbdc/README.md

-# GDBC (previously CNF Tools)
+# GBDC (previously CNF Tools)

-GDBC provide the command-line program `cnftools` and the python module `gdbc`.
-All provided functionality is usually accessible from both the command-line but also from python via `gdbc`.
+GBDC provides the command-line program `cnftools` and the python module `gbdc`.
+All provided functionality is usually accessible from both the command-line but also from python via `gbdc`.

 ## Programming Language
 - C++